moveit/moveit.ros.org/documentation/contributing/future_projects/index.markdown

 - **Prerequisites**: ROS, some motion planning background
 - **Programming skills**: C++
 - **Difficulty**: Medium
-- **Potential mentors**: Nathan Brooks
+- **Potential mentors**: Mark Moll, David Lu!!
 - **Description**: The goal is to provide a standard way for integrating mobile base into move group that typically handles arms.
 While there's a non-standard way to incorporate holonomic drive that requires modifying your robot model ([example](https://groups.google.com/forum/#%21searchin/moveit-users/virtual$20base/moveit-users/G7vG7r23YzI/vpMUoa1hza4J)), customizing your robot package for such a common functionality is not ideal at all.
 We also extend to cover non-holonomic drive robots.
 [This is an FAQ](https://github.com/ros-planning/moveit/issues/375) among MoveIt users.
+Some initial work for this is currently underway for the [Hello Robot Stretch platform](https://hello-robot.com/product), but more work is needed to generalize to other types of mobile bases.